akshaybabloo/GearVR-UnrealEngine4/README.md

 Copy the above number and go to [https://developer.oculus.com/osig/](https://developer.oculus.com/osig/) and paste it in the text field then click on `Download File`. `oculussig_1234567891011123` file will be downloaded.

 Move this file to `/Users/Shared/UnrealEngine/4.10/Engine/Build/Android/Java/assets/`

+> Note for UnrealEngine 4.11: If you can find `assets` folder, create one and move the file to it.

 ### 3.4 Installing `CodeWorks for Android`